-As was discussed extensively in chapter III, we should reach the same conclusion regarding the moral status of an undesired pregnancy.
-If the fetus is desired, its relationship with its gestational mother is marked with care, its moral status is akin to that of a person, and the legal system should recognize her as the legal mother of the resulting child with all the derivative parental rights and obligations.
-But if the fetus is not desired, there are no current caring relations and definitely there will be none when it is born.
-Hence, such non-caring relationships are not morally valuable and they should not be recognized legally by determining the gestational mother as the legal mother of the resulting child to all intents and purposes.
-Likewise, as we will see in our discussion of Jewish law in chapter VI, the moral status of the frozen embryo is mainly dependent on the intention of its progenitors whether or not to bring the child into the world.
-In the first scenario, it is a wanted embryo, its moral status is akin to that of a person, and it should not be discarded, whereas in the second scenario, it is an unwanted embryo, its moral status is similar to that of a mere good or article, and it can be discarded.
+As was discussed extensively in Section 3, the same conclusion should be reached regarding the moral status of an undesired pregnancy.
+If the fetus is desired, its relationship with its gestational mother is characterized by care, its moral status is akin to that of a person, and the legal system should recognize her as the legal mother of the resulting child with all the derivative parental rights and obligations.
+But if the fetus is not desired, if there are no current caring relations, and none can be expected when it is born, such non-caring relationships are not morally valuable and they should not be recognized legally by determining the gestational mother as the legal mother of the resulting child with all the attendant responsibilities.
+Likewise, as we will see in our discussion of Jewish law in Section 6, the moral status of the frozen embryo is primarily dependent on the intention of its progenitors regarding whether or not to bring the child into the world.
+In the first scenario, where it is a wanted embryo, its moral status is akin to that of a person, and it should not be discarded, whereas in the second scenario, where its progenitors have no interest in it, it is an unwanted embryo, its moral status is similar to that of a mere good or article, and it can be discarded.

-The Bioethical and Sociological Point of View – Between (Individual) Biological Ethics and Relational Ethics
+5. The Bioethical and Sociological Point of View – Between (Individual) Biological Ethics and Relational Ethics

-The notion of “subjectivity of the fetus” is well established in both the bioethical and sociological literatures, where one can find two central attitudes towards the moral status of the frozen embryo and the fetus.
-The first view, and the more accepted one for the past several decades, stems from “(individual) biological” ethics, which places the fetus/frozen embryo at the center of the moral and legal deliberations as an autonomous and individual being.
-Its status deriving exclusively from a variety of biological/scientific factors, such as conception, implantation, cell differentiation, the early formation of a human-shaped fetus, quickening, and viability, no consideration being taken of its social connections and networks with others.
+The notion of “subjectivity of the fetus” is well established in the literature of both bioethics and sociology, where one can find two central attitudes toward the moral status of the frozen embryo and the fetus.
+The first view, and the more accepted one for the past several decades, is based on “(individual) biological” ethics, which places the fetus/frozen embryo at the center of the moral and legal deliberations as an autonomous and individual being.
+Its status derives exclusively from a variety of biological/scientific factors, such as conception, implantation, cell differentiation, the early formation of a human-shaped fetus, quickening, and viability, with no consideration being taken of its social connections and networks with others.

-The more innovative attitude and the one more relevant to our discussion is “relational (social) ethics,” which conceptualizes the fetus/frozen embryo as a part of its broader social relationships and networks with other individuals, mainly its family members.
-This ethics pays a great deal of attention to the relational networks and familial relationships of the birthing woman and/or the family to whom the fetus will be born – how she will relate to the fetus; whether the baby will be desired by its family, and so on.
-It describes humaneness as a product of cultural reactions and practices, as opposed to the prevailing Western individualist conception of morality.
+The more innovative attitude and the one more relevant to our discussion is that of “relational (social) ethics,” which conceptualizes the fetus/frozen embryo as a part of its broader social relationships and networks with other individuals, mainly its family members.
+This system of ethics accords great importance to the relational networks and familial relationships of the birthing woman and/or the family to whom or to which the fetus will be born – how the mother will relate to the fetus; whether the baby will be desired by its family, and so on.
+It describes humanness as a product of cultural reactions and practices, as opposed to the prevailing Western individualist conception of morality.

-As we saw in the interdisciplinary discussion in the previous chapters, so too in the bioethical-sociological literature a parallel shift can be found – from an individualist to a much more relational conceptualization of the fetus/frozen embryo.
+As we saw in the interdisciplinary discussion in the previous chapters, so, too, in the bioethical-sociological literature, a parallel shift can be found – from an individualist to a much more relational conceptualization of the fetus/frozen embryo.
 In the past, the dominant approach employed an individualistic perspective, treating the fetus/frozen embryo as an individual entity with no connections and/or relationships either to its mother or other family members.
-This perception of the abortion decision focused on balancing the interests and rights of the different individuals involved, which inevitably yields a clash between the fetus and its mother.
+This perception as applied to abortion focused on balancing the interests and rights of the different individuals involved, which inevitably results in a clash between the fetus and its mother.
 However, this decontextualized perception of the embryo has been criticized: